axiom-data-science/modflow2netcdf/README.md

 	longitude
 		2-D array of longitude values for each model cell in a single model layer time
-		1-D array of times for output data (head values and cell by cell flow values) elevation
+		1-D array of times for output data (head values and cell budget values) elevation
 		3-D array of elevation values for each model cell layer